plone/bobtemplates.plone/docs/index.rst

 Compatibility
 =============

-Add-on's created with ``bobtemplates.plone`` are tested to work in Plone 4.3.x and Plone 5.
+Add-on's created with ``bobtemplates.eea`` are tested to work in Plone 4.3.x and Plone 5.
 They should also work with older versions but that was not tested.
 It should work on Linux, Mac and Windows.